federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

   </tr>
 </table>

+[`voxel.cpp`](https://github.com/federicomariamassari/udacity-rsend/blob/main/projects/e1/src/voxel.cpp) contains an example of voxel grid filtering using Point Cloud Library (PCL).
+We first generate 1000 uniformly-distributed points in the 3D space and push them back in a point cloud structure.
+The points' coordinates are in the interval $[0; 4]$ cm, so the enclosing cube is anchored to the origin $(0, 0, 0)$.
+We then set the side of the voxel to 2 cm, which subdivides the wireframe into 8 smaller cubes (the voxels' boundaries), each containing ~125 points.
+One sample cube is colored magenta.
+We finally perform the filtering, which swaps all points in each smaller cube with a single centroid, and push the results (8 points) into a new cloud.

 #### Follow-up (Udacity GPT)

 _How does the voxel size affect the accuracy and efficiency of object detection?_

 ### Question 3